ShefaliGups11/COBALT/src/traffic-control/doc/cobalt.rst

 The idea is to have both algorithms running in parallel and their effectiveness is decided by their respective parameters (Pdrop of BLUE and dropping state of CoDel).
 If either of them decide to drop the packet, the packet is dropped.
-CoDel also considers whether ECN is enabled in both the router as well as the incoming packet and chooses to mark instead of drop if the above condition holds.
-On the other hand, BLUE does not consider ECN capability and hence only has the choice of dropping packets and there is no question of marking.

   * ``CobaltQueueDisc::DoDequeue ()``: This routine performs the actual packet
 ``drop based on ``CobaltQueueDisc::ShouldDrop ()``'s return value and schedules